 Apply heating tape

 Heating tape is ideal for short sections of pipe that are exposed to cold air.
-Working like a space heater by applying heat directly to the pipe, there are two types of heating tape available for you to choose from.
 Automatic heating tape turns on when it detects cold and manual tape must be plugged in and turned off when not needed.
 This can be dangerous though so you must use it correctly.

 Seal up any cracks and holes